box/developer.box.com/content/guides/api-calls/permissions-and-errors/app-diagnostics-report.md

 ## 1. Click on the **App Diagnostics** Tab

-To run the App Diagnostics Report, click the **App Diagnostics** option located along the top of your application's configuration section in the Dev Console.
+To run the App Diagnostics Report, click the **App Diagnostics** option located along the top of your application's configuration section in the [Developer Console][console].

 <ImageFrame center shadow>